Paul Saltzman: Early life

 He was born in 1943 the son of Percy Saltzman, Canada's first English-speaking TV weatherman, and Rose Cohen.
 After briefly studying mathematics and science, he did congressional civil rights lobbying in Washington, D.C., and in the summer of 1965 he did voter registration work in Mississippi as part of the Student Nonviolent Coordinating Committee (SNCC), which would later lead him to go back to the area to explore the concept of prejudice and racism with his first documentary feature film, Prom Night in Mississippi.
-He lives in the Toronto area, and has one daughter, Devyani Saltzman, a writer and literary curator, with his ex-wife, director and screenwriter Deepa Mehta.
+He lives in the Toronto area, and has one daughter, Devyani Saltzman, a writer and literary curator.
+His ex-wife is director and screenwriter Deepa Mehta.
 His partner is Anne Peace, a writer and joyologist.

 The Beatles

 In 1968, at the age of 23, he traveled to India for the first time as sound engineer on the National Film Board of Canada's Juggernaut documentary.
 He studied meditation to recover after his girlfriend had broken up with him, by mail.
 He learned meditation at the Maharishi Mahesh Yogi's ashram in the holy city of Rishikesh, India, The Beatles were coincidentally also visiting the ashram.
 He saw them sitting at a table and asked to join them.
 Paul McCartney drew up a chair.
 While there, he spent time with and photographed the Beatles, Donovan, Mia and Prudence Farrow and Mike Love.
 His photos have been judged "some of the best intimate shots" ever taken of John Lennon, Paul McCartney, George Harrison and Ringo Starr, and have been seen in galleries worldwide.
 A permanent exhibition of his The Beatles in India photographs can be seen above the retail units in the departure lounge of Liverpool John Lennon Airport.

 In 2000, Saltzman released a book of his photographs, The Beatles in Rishikesh, with Penguin-Putnam; and in 2006 he self-published a deluxe limited edition box set, The Beatles in India.
 In 2018, the 50th anniversary of the Beatles time at the ashram, Insight Editions published a hardcover trade edition of 'The Beatles in India'.

 One of the most memorable things Saltzman absorbed during his conversations and life-changing stay with The Beatles was George Harrison's words: "Like we're The Beatles, after all, aren't we?
 We have all the money you could ever dream of.
 We have all the fame you could ever wish for.
 But it isn't love.
 It isn't health.
 It isn't peace inside, is it?"

 Saltzman has been to India over 60 times.
 He led special tours of India in 2013 and 2014, and again in 2016 and 2018.
-Called "India with Paul Saltzman: A Fusion of Colour, Music & Soul", it shares his love of and favourite places in India.
+In 2023 and 2026 his tours included both India and the Kingdom of Bhutan.
+Called "India with Paul Saltzman: A Fusion of Colour, Music & Soul", it shares his love of and favourite places in India and Bhutan.
 Included is how India impacted The Beatles, and led to the group's most creative musical period.